MuratCKoc/PyBank-PyPoll/README.md

   - [x] The winner of the election based on popular vote.

-* As an example, your analysis should look similar to the one below:
+* As an example, my analysis look similar to the one below:

   ```text
   Election Results